dexterbt1/zimmerman/README.markdown

 This project was started because a deployment management tool is needed to fit a very specific company / workflow / codebase / team-training / time-cost-constraints.
 This unique combination led us to either shop/buy or build our own.
-After carefully research, we opted the latter.
+After a careful research, we opted the latter.

-See and test for yourself if Zimmerman can help you simplify your deployment.
+You may opt to checkout and test for yourself if Zimmerman can help you simplify your deployment.

 Goals